super-goose/calendar/README.md

 ## About

 This is a [Next.js](https://nextjs.org/) project (bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app)), that I am porting an old calendar app into.
-I loved the look of my calendar, and used it for tracxking things.
+I loved the look of my calendar, and used it for tracking things.
 But it was made a while back with CRA, and I want to update it.

 ## Getting Started